Qusayr 'Amra

 The building is actually the remnant of a larger complex that included an actual castle, meant as a royal retreat, without any military function, of which only the foundation remains.
 What stands today is a small country cabin.
+The foundation has a simple layout with a rectangular audience hall, hydraulic structures, and a bathhouse.
+The bathhouse is also one of the oldest surviving remains of a hammam in the historic Muslim world.

-It is most notable for the frescoes that remain mainly on the ceilings inside, which depict, among others, a group of rulers, hunting scenes, dancing scenes containing naked women, working craftsmen, the recently discovered "cycle of Jonah", and, above one bath chamber, the first known representation of heaven on a hemispherical surface, where the mirror-image of the constellations is accompanied by the figures of the zodiac.
+It is most notable for the frescoes that remain mainly on the ceilings inside, which depict, among others, a group of rulers, hunting scenes, dancing scenes containing nude women, working craftsmen, the recently discovered "cycle of Jonah", and, above one bath chamber, the first known representation of heaven on a hemispherical surface, where the mirror-image of the constellations is accompanied by the figures of the zodiac.
 This has led to the designation of Qusayr 'Amra as a UNESCO World Heritage Site.
-The bathhouse is also, along with examples in the other desert castles of Jordan, one of the oldest surviving remains of a hammam in the historic Muslim world.

 That status, and its location along Jordan's major east–west highway, relatively close to Amman, have made it a frequent tourist destination.
+A preservation project that began in 2010 involves both removing old maintenance attempts and implementing new ones to support the site better.

 Location and access

 Qusayr 'Amra is located on the north side of Jordan's Highway 40, roughly 85 km from Amman and 21 km southwest of Al-Azraq.

-It is currently within a large area fenced off in barbed wire.
-An unpaved parking lot is located at the southeast corner, just off the road.
+It is within a large area fenced off in barbed wire.
+A paved parking lot is located at the southeast corner, just off the road.
 A small visitor's center collects admission fees.
 The castle is located in the west of the enclosed area, below a small rise.

 Description

 Traces of stone walls used to enclose the site suggest it was part of a 25 ha complex; there are remains of a castle which could have temporarily housed a garrison of soldiers.

 Just to the southeast of the building is a well, 40 m deep, and traces of the animal-driven lifting mechanism and a dam have been found as well.

 The architecture of the reception-hall-cum-bathhouse is identical to that of Hammam al-Sarah, also in Jordan, except the latter was erected using finely-cut limestone ashlars (based on the Late Roman architectural tradition), while Amra's bath was erected using rough masonry held together by gypsum-lime mortar (based on the Sasanian architectural tradition).

 It is a low building made from limestone and basalt.
 The northern block, two stories high, features a triple-vaulted ceiling over the main entrance on the east facade.
 The western wings feature smaller vaults or domes.

-Today, Qasr Amra is in a poorer condition than the other desert castles such as Qasr Kharana, with graffiti damaging some frescoes.
-However, conservation work is underway supported by World Monuments Fund, the Istituto Superiore per la Conservazione ed il Restauro, and Jordan's Department of Antiquities.